frontyard/cordova-plugin-exoplayer/README.md

         },
         textColor: '#ffff0000', // These colors can be any valid Android color
         buttonsColor: '#ff00ff00', // This example uses hex values including alpha (first byte)
-        spinnerColor: '#ff0000ff' // Alpha of 'ff' makes it 100% opaque }
+        bufferingColor: '#ff0000ff' // Alpha of 'ff' makes it 100% opaque }
 }
 ```